NovySan/unl-digifab/sessions/week3.md

 4. Cut Types
    - Engraving vs Cutting:
      - __Engraving__: marking patterns into the surface of a material (faster, lower power, can engrave materials like glass, stone that can't be cut through)
      - __Cutting__: cutting through the material. (slow, higher power, smokes/catches fire)
+     - the difference is whether you are cutting through the material, or marking the surface/
+     - the power of our laser tube (45 Watts) determines what thickness we can cut through. higher power lasers (65-75W, 100W) can cut through thicker materials. but there are still limits.
+The fiber laser (Innovation Studio) is a whole different laser type that can cut through 0.25" plate steel, for instance.
+   - The three main modes we will do:
      - __Vector Cutting__: cutting shapes out of materials. **this is the bulk of what we will do** SVG files.
      - __Vector Engraving__: using vector art to mark the surface. designs, patterns, cross-hatching.
 SVGs.
      - __Raster Engraving__: rendering a bitmap on the surface of something, row by row like an old school printer.
 BMPs.
+   - in the Muse software (RetinaEngrave), "Cutting" and "Engraving" are both called Engraving.
+We just choose different power settings.
+See the chart at bottom of the page.
 <img src="https://user-images.githubusercontent.com/1598545/132678369-cbc08f46-2793-48e7-9f08-f020cf8dcfc6.png" width="400px">
 5. Cut demos
    - We will use your HW1.